|

 specific duties imposed on public authorities.

-go directly to a sheriff, without a 2 month “cooling off” period.
+to go directly to a sheriff, without a 2 month "cooling

-carried out by their officers – costs or expenses awarded as a
+discrimination carried out by their officers - costs or expenses

 - Removes the powers of a Minister to issue conclusive certificates